 The Derwentside Scout Network is also assisting Groups and Sections by providing adult support in organising activities within the District.

 Young adults aged between 18 and 25 are eligible to register as Scout Network members, subject to a satisfactory criminal records check.

-To get more information about the Scout Network, please contact Sam, our Youth Commissioner.
+To get more information about the Scout Network, please contact Finlay, our Youth Commissioner.

 If you’re moving away from home you can carry on Scouting through the Scout Network (or as an adult volunteer) in the area you are moving to.
 If you are going to university, for example, you can carry on Scouting local to your university or college.

 Another option is SSAGO, the Student Scout and Guide Organisation.
 SSAGO has branches at many universities and is open to all students at university or higher education college in the UK.